 Some research studies have shown that not getting enough sleep may lead to type 2 diabetes by affecting how your body processes glucose.
 It’s not conclusive by any means, but it’s yet another indication of how important the benefits of sleep can be.

-A regular sleep pattern can help to lower the levels of stress and inflammation to your cardiovascular system, which in turn can reduce your chances of a stroke or heart condition.
+A regular sleep pattern can help to lower the levels of stress and inflammation to your cardiovascular system, which in turn can reduce your chances of a heart condition.

-If you’re suffering pain from a recent injury like a sprained ankle, getting plenty of sleep can actually make you hurt less.
+If you’re suffering pain from a recent injury like a sprained ankle, getting plenty of sleep can actually make it hurt less.
 Many studies have shown a link between sleep loss and a lower pain threshold.
-Basically the more sleep you get the less pain you might be in.
+Basically, the more sleep you get, the less pain you might be in.

-Along with a great night’s sleep, grabbing a quick nap in the daytime can contribute towards making your brain more effective and productive.
-You won’t necessarily be answering all the questions on University Challenge, but you may well feel sharper, more attentive and focused throughout the day.
+Along with a great night’s sleep, grabbing a quick nap in the daytime can contribute to making your brain more effective and productive.
+You won’t necessarily be answering all the questions on University Challenge, but you may well feel sharper, more attentive, and focused throughout the day.